RefresherTowel/refreshertowel.github.io/docs/about.markdown

 ### Join a Faction & Claim the Map

-Create a unique faction, recruit allies, and push your influence across a persistent star map with weekly goals and bragging rights.
+Create a unique faction, recruit allies, and push your influence across a persistent galactic map for bragging rights.

 ### Collect & Raise Pets

-Find alien pet companions with charming personalities and light utility bonuses.
+Find alien pet companions with unique personalities and the occasional perk.
 Hunt seasonal rarities, name them, and show them off.

 ### Build Your Crew

-Recruit specialists - **Bridge Officers, Gunners, Barrier Technicians and Biotech Specialists**.
+Recruit crew - train them into specialists, such as **Bridge Officers, Gunners, Barrier Technicians and Biotech Specialists**.
 Unlock perks, discover synergies, and tailor your team’s playstyle.

 ### Craft, Upgrade & Optimize

-Salvage materials from explorations and craft items to help you out on your adventures!
+Salvage materials by exploring the galaxy and craft items to help you out on your adventures!

 ### Explore Events & Stories